 The memory installed in this one is an 8GB DDR4-2400, which is designed to run efficiently at faster speeds.
-1 TB 7200RPM Hard Drive offers enough storage for games, videos, photos and user files.
+1 TB 7200RPM Hard Drive offers enough storage for games, videos, photos, and user files.
 There’s no SSD storage but you will love the multiple connectivity options on offer.
-You can connect your headphones, USB’s, DVI, HDMI or Display Port cables, use your LAN cable and portable memory card.
-Other extras include keyboard and mouse.
+You can connect your headphones, USB’s, DVI, HDMI, or Display Port cables, use your LAN cable and portable memory card.
+Other extras include a keyboard and mouse.

 2TB Hard Drive provides more than enough storage for all your games, video recordings, digital photos, music, and files.
 A 32GB Intel Optane Memory makes a huge bonus.
 It accelerates HDD and reduces performance bottlenecks.
 There’s a tray-loading DVD/CD burner designed to read and write different video formats such as DVD+R/RW, DVD-R/RW, and CD-R/RW.

 Next up is the video card, the most crucial part of a gaming computer.
 The installed NVIDIA GeForce GTX 1080 with 8GB memory, GDDR5X is designed to smash every level and propel serious gamers to major titles.
 As a matter of fact, the GTX 1080 graphics card is the most advanced gaming GPU in the market, driven by unmatched performance and the new power-efficient NVIDIA Pascal architecture.